-∩/₽ Headphone/ Microphone combo jack A 3.5 mm mini headphone/microphone combo jack enables connection of a monaural microphone or a stereo headphone.
-SC Smart Card slot This slot allows you to install a Smart Card device.
-Some models are equipped with a Smart Card slot.
+Headphone/ Microphone jac A 3.5 mm mini headphone/microphone jack enables connection of a monaural microphone, stereo headphones, or a headset.
+SIM Card slot This slot allows you insert a SIM card which enables a high-speed access to the Internet, corporate Intranet and your email while you are away from office.
+Refer to the Wireless WAN Device section for more information.
+Some models are equipped with the SIM Card slot.